osu-eesc/cms-docs/user-guide/docs/adding-editing.md

     ![Choose Associated Project Screenshot](images/associated-project.png)

   - **Type**: the type of material.
 This is used for informational or organizational purposes only, and isn’t seen by the public.
-  - **Website URL**: If your project already has it’s content on an external website, you can enter the link here.
-Visitors will be taken directly to that site when they click on the Project.
   - **Content**: the main text that shows on the Material’s page
   - **Page Sections**: additional content that shows on the Material’s page (see [Page Sections](using-site.md#page-sections) for more information).
 The following types of sections are available to add to the page:
     - **Image**: an uploaded image